 - Sometimes it’s hard to stay objective as a writer.
 I encourage all my readers to give me suggestions if they notice something that isn’t quite right and I have realised that my first instinct is to get defensive (but that’s the beauty of being online, you don’t have to respond asap and that feeling can go away), but then I can see the value in having a fresh set of eyes on my writing.
 You don’t HAVE to take all their suggestions into account, that’s not the point of it all, but it’s good to hear different opinions.

 - Sharing your work publicly involves a lot of trust, so you have to find a way that makes you feel safe in the process.
-There are various platforms that allow you to share your stories to a broader audience, like wattpad, where I uploaded all my current chapters for Arcadia and Dreamer (click on the titles to read the stories).
+There are various platforms that allow you to share your stories to a broader audience, like wattpad, where I uploaded all my current chapters for Arcadia and Dreamer.
+(Update January 31, 2022: I no longer have a wattpad account!)
 There are guidelines among the community members that forbid copying content, but obviously nothing is ever foolproof.
 My current #witchyWIP isn’t on there, not because I have made bad experiences, but simply because I didn’t want to share it with all the world for now, but rather an exclusive circle of friends.
 I chose Google Docs for that, as it still allows people to comment and has great options for security purposes.
 It’s just a matter of finding the right platform that works for YOU!

 - Waiting for someone to read your work and actually react to it can be torture!
 People have lives and they don’t just wait in front of a screen to read my very random story updates.
 However, the longer the wait to hear from just about anyone is, the more the questions start to plague my mind – What if no one likes it?
 What if they don’t feel like they can tell me if they don’t like it?
 What if I shouldn’t have written that part?
 What if … None of that necessarily has to reflect on your story though.
 Sometimes it’s just a matter of lack of time and it’s also difficult to hold a reader’s interest if you don’t continue the story regularly.
 Like, I completely understand that some people might not want to wait a month for a new chapter.